Nisha-Nathan/backend-starter/README.md

 # 6.1040 Social Media Starter Backend Code

+## Citations

+#### OpenAI API Usage

+This project utilizes the OpenAI API for both moderation and notification text generation.

+### Moderation

+This project uses OpenAI's moderation capabilities to automatically review flagged content.
+The flagged items are checked against community guidelines, and a decision is made to either approve or remove the content based on the review outcome.

+### Notification Text Generation

+This project uses OpenAI to generate encouraging and positive messages for notifications.
+When scheduling reminders, OpenAI generates custom notification content that is supportive and friendly.

+#### Attribution

+The moderation and text generation features are powered by OpenAI's GPT-4 model.
+OpenAI, GPT-3, GPT-4, and associated models are trademarks of OpenAI

 ## Getting Started

 If you are using VSCode/VSCodium, install the ESLint and Prettier extensions.